ntaylor0000/google-data-analytics-professional-certificate/4 - Process Data from Dirty to Clean/README.md

 <details>
 <summary>Module 2</summary>

-**Make data-driven decisions**

-In analytics, data drives decision-making, and this is your opportunity to explore data of all kinds and its impact on all sorts of business decisions.
-You’ll also learn how to effectively share your data through reports and dashboards.
+**Clean data for more accurate insights**

+Every data analyst wants to analyze clean data.
+In this part of the course, you’ll learn the difference between clean and dirty data.
+Then, you’ll practice cleaning data in spreadsheets and other tools.

 **Learning Objectives**
-- Discuss the use of data in the decision-making process
-- Compare and contrast data-driven decision making with data-inspired decision making
+- Differentiate between clean and dirty data
-- Explain the difference between quantitative and qualitative data including reference to their use and specific examples
+- Explain the characteristics of dirty data
-- Discuss the importance and benefits of dashboards and reports to the data analyst with reference to Tableau and spreadsheets
+- Describe data cleaning techniques with reference to identifying errors, redundancy, compatibility and continuous monitoring
-- Differentiate between data and metrics, giving specific examples
+- Identify common pitfalls when cleaning data
-- Demonstrate an understanding of what is involved in using a mathematical approach to analyze a problem
+- Demonstrate an understanding of the use of spreadsheets to clean data

 **Lessons**
+- Data cleaning is a must
-- Understand the power of data
+- First steps toward clean data
-- Follow the evidence
-- Connect the data dots
+- Continue cleaning data in spreadsheets
 - Module 2 challenge

 </h6>